Ayub-Begimkulov/retransition/README.md

 | appear    | `boolean`            | `false`              | if true performs appear transition for all of it's on initial render.                   |
 | children  | `React.ReactElement` | -                    | Elements wrapped in `<Transition />` component. |

-## Contribution
+## Contributing

-If you have any question, suggestions or improvements, feel free to open issue or pull request.
+If you have any questions, suggestions, or improvements, feel free to open an issue or a pull request.

 ## License